Joint Communication and Sensing with Bipartite Entanglement over Bosonic Channels: Proofs

-For a fixed fraction $\lambda$ of the blocklength $n$, the idler is shared with the receiver to enhance communication and for the remaining fraction $1-\lambda$ the idler is kept for enhancing sensing operation.
+\item \textit{Joint communication and Sensing Region:} For a fixed fraction $\lambda$ of the blocklength, the idler is shared with the receiver to enhance communication and while for the remaining fraction $1-\lambda$, the idler is retained to enhance sensing performance.
 In each case, the detection problem reduces to hypothesis testing with product states since we can eliminate the phase.
-We can consider the sharing of entanglement as a modulation scheme with fixed type and applying Theorem~\ref{thm:m_ary_chernoff_cs} the total exponent becomes
+We can consider the sharing of entanglement as a modulation scheme with fixed type $p_X$ on the alphabet $\calX=\{C,S\}$ in which $p_X(C)=\lambda,p_X(S)=\bar{\lambda}$. $C$ denotes entanglement is shared for assisted communication and $S$ denotes entanglement is kept for assisted sensing.
+Next, we define the states in mode $\hat{d}_h$ corresponding to the modulation scheme